Galaxy cluster mass bias from projected mass maps: The Three Hundred-NIKA2 LPSZ twin samples: Introduction

-Orientation of clusters is known to affect the mass reconstruction.
-As shown in \citet{oguri2009}, \citet{oguriblanford2009}, \citet{hennawi2007}, \citet{ meneghetti2010a}, \citet{gralla2011}, and \cite{giocoli2023} when clusters are elongated along the line-of-sight, masses are overestimated.
+The orientation of clusters is known to affect the mass reconstruction.
+As shown in \citet{oguri2009}, \citet{oguriblanford2009}, \citet{hennawi2007}, \citet{ meneghetti2010a}, \citet{gralla2011}, and \cite{giocoli2023}, when clusters are elongated along the line of sight, masses are overestimated.
 The contrary happens when the major axes of clusters are on the plane of the sky.
-Thus, the projection through which clusters are observed impact their mass estimates.
-In \cite{meneghetti2014} authors explore the impact of projection effects in using the \texttt{MUSIC-2} simulations \citep{sembolini2013, biffi}, N-body MultiDark simulations\footnote{\url{www.MultiDark.org}} where baryons were added using Smoothed-particle hydrodynamics (SPH) techniques on the dark matter, in the non-radiative flavour and without accounting for the energy feedback from AGNs.
-Authors estimated the mass by fitting different density models to the spherical mass density profiles of the clusters as well as to the projected mass maps.
-Overall, masses reconstructed from projected maps are $\sim 13-14\%$ more scattered than those estimated from the fit of three dimensional density profiles and according to this work, masses estimated from projected data are on average under-estimated by 5\%.
-They affirm, as in \cite{giocoli2012}, that this bias is due to the orientation of clusters, which would be preferably elongated on the plane of the sky.
-Lensing observations give an estimate of the projected matter density distribution, therefore, the difficulty resides in recovering precise three dimensional profiles.
+Thus, the projections through which clusters are observed impact their mass estimates.
+In \cite{meneghetti2014}, the authors explored the impact of projection effects by using the \texttt{MUSIC-2} simulations \citep{sembolini2013, biffi}, that are N-body MultiDark simulations\footnote{\url{www.MultiDark.org}} where baryons were added using smoothed-particle hydrodynamics (SPH) techniques on the dark matter, in the non-radiative flavour and without accounting for the energy feedback from Active Galactive Nuclei (AGN).
+The authors estimated the mass by fitting different density models to the spherical mass density profiles of the clusters as well as to the projected mass maps.
+Overall, masses reconstructed from projected maps are $\sim 13-14\%$ more scattered than those estimated from the fit of three-dimensional density profiles and, according to this work, masses estimated from projected data are on average under-estimated by 5\%.
+They affirmed, as in \cite{giocoli2012}, that this bias is due to the orientation of clusters, which would be preferably elongated on the plane of the sky.
+Lensing observations give an estimate of the projected matter density distribution; therefore, the difficulty resides in recovering precise three-dimensional profiles.

-The prolateness is also presented in \cite{giocoli2012} as a source of bias.
+The prolateness was also presented in \cite{giocoli2012} as a source of bias.
 According to simulations in the cold dark matter (CDM) framework \citep{shaw}, clusters are more frequently prolate systems than oblate-shaped.
-In addition, the presence of substructures is found in \cite{giocoli2012} as the second contributor to the mass bias, after halo triaxiality.
+In addition, the presence of substructures was found in \cite{giocoli2012} as the second contributor to the mass bias, after halo triaxiality.